gregrickaby/gregrickaby/README.md

 <https://gregrickaby.com>

-No libraries.
-No JS or CSS frameworks.
-No builds.
-Just plain 'ol HTML, CSS, JavaScript, and an easter egg!
+No libraries, no frameworks, and no builds.
+Just plain 'ol HTML, CSS and JavaScript (With some linting and an Easter 🥚!)

+---